 - Drink the rest of the liquid.

 Deferasirox removes extra iron from your body slowly over time.
-Continue to take deferasirox as long as it is prescribed by your doctor.
+Continue to take deferasirox even if you feel well.
 Do not stop taking deferasirox without talking to your doctor.

 Other uses for this medicine